mozzarellaV8/FDS-LogisticRegression/readme.md

 	1    33 2 Female 29.89565 7.86221
 	2    63 2 Female 29.89565 7.86221

-With this data, we'll bind our prediction directly to new frame for comparison and plotting.
+With this data, we'll bind our prediction directly to the new frame for comparison and plotting.

 ``` r
 cbind(predData, predict(hyp.out, type = "response",